UBCSailbot/raye-local-pathfinding/README.md

 To test the OMPL code through a simple command line interface, run `python2 python/cli.py`.

 To run the local pathfinding system with ROS, run `source ~/catkin_ws/devel/setup.bash` and then `roslaunch local_pathfinding launch_all_mocks.launch` to setup the mock nodes.
 In a new terminal, run `source ~/catkin_ws/devel/setup.bash` and then `rosrun local_pathfinding main_loop.py`.
+You can also open OpenCPN and follow the instructions in the OpenCPN file to visualize the path finding progression.

 ## Installation